 - Click here to watch an explanatory video produced by the MOD, and contact information should you have any questions.

-- MOD has produced a ‘Discover Flexible Service’ tool which allows you to explore what FS means to you and your family
+- MOD has produced a ‘Discover My Benefits’ tool which allows you to explore the support available to you and your family.

 - JSP 750 (Chapter 2) is also available via DII only for more information